Meet the MWEG Team

 Lori Hickman

-Lori Hickman : Chair of Board of Directors
+Lori Hickman, Chair of Board of Directors

 Lori Hickman serves as the chair of the board of directors for Mormon Women for Ethical Government.
 She is a magna cum laude graduate of Brigham Young University (B.S. business management) and a cum laude graduate of BYU’s J. Reuben Clark Law School.
 Lori has practiced law in New York, Utah, and Idaho as a litigation associate, an in-house counsel at a semiconductor company, and a U.S. District Court clerk for the District of Idaho.
 She now works for a small law firm in Boise and does pro bono work in child protection cases.
 When she's not wearing her lawyer hat, Lori enjoys spending time with her husband and three children, practicing yoga, trying new recipes, and helping refugee families adapt to their new lives in America.

-Denise Furlough Grayson : Vice Chair of Board of Directors
+Denise Furlough Grayson, Vice Chair of Board of Directors

 V. Denise Furlough Grayson serves as the vice chair of the board of directors for Mormon Women for Ethical Government.
 Born in Oceanside, California — a military brat and, later, wife — she has lived around the country and world.
 She is a graduate of Northeast Louisiana University with a B.S. in nursing.
 She has served in various leadership roles in nursing and received her CDE in diabetes management.
 She and her husband owned a Medicine Shoppe Pharmacy for 25 years while raising four children and gaining three sons-in-law and 10 superb grands.
 After retiring, they were called to serve a three-year mission as mission president and wife of the Georgia Macon Mission.
 Denise has loved being politically active with her involvement in voting drives, canvassing for candidates, and other efforts.
-She now resides in San Antonio, TX.
+She now resides in San Antonio, Texas.

 Denise Grayson